-Special Economic Development Planning Projects - Staff will continue to provide planning assistance to communities in areas such as neighborhood revitalization, business retention and expansion analysis, and other specialized areas, as requested.
-In FY 2023, the procurement of IMPLAN software will enable EDS staff to provide economic impact analyses for economic development and grant projects.
+Special Economic Development Planning Projects - Staff will continue to provide planning assistance to communities in areas such as neighborhood revitalization, business retention and expansion analysis, and other specialized areas as requested.

-- The 2023-2027 CEDS will be completed and submitted in December 2022. - GIS analysis and special economic development planning projects will continue to be performed upon request in FY 2023.
+- The 2023-2027 CEDS Annual Performance Report will be completed in December 2023. - GIS analysis and special economic development planning projects will continue to be performed upon request in FY 2024.